andrew-healey/context-compression/README.md

   &> self_to_selective_run_1_restarted_with_k_zero.txt
 ```

 Using a memory loss term.

-This will do worse than everything so far on CE loss, but it'll do better than everything else at aggressive memory thresholds.
+Hypothesis: This will do worse than everything so far on CE loss, but it'll do better than everything else at aggressive memory thresholds.

+Result: I still don't know, actually!
+HF_TOKEN bug means I don't have the model artefact.
+I have to re-run this to see.

+FWIW, it had much CE loss than all the other CPT selective runs (but still better than unselective, which is v interesting!
+TODO think more later about what this means).

 ```
 torchrun --nproc_per_node=gpu -m context_compression.train \